 A work in progress sketch: 2 side by side repeats, my first “drawing”.
-Empty circles indicate where I think I want to produce holes, green transfers and orange ones are toward each other, colored squares (orange and green) indicate number of prongs on tool used for transfers: orange transfers are made with single eye tool, green with triple eye one.
-Needles in greyed out area are left out of work after each transfer to create ladders.
+Empty circles indicate where I think I want to produce holes, green transfers and orange ones are toward each other, colored squares (orange and green) indicate the number of prongs on the tool used for transfers: orange transfers are made with a single eye tool, green with a triple eye one.
+Needles in the greyed-out area are left out of work after each transfer to create ladders.
 Where a lace hole is desired the empty needle is returned to work after its stitch is transferred.
-The yellow line is the knit every row center stitch of the pattern.
+The yellow line is the knit of every row’s center stitch of the pattern.
 The chart does not match the card, which was further edited

 the punchcard repeat for the edited final version, including markings showing directions of transfers and ” row 1″

 I have a brick repeat sorted out, not certain about its end-use